Prashanttmahamuni/DevOps-Projects/DevOps-Project-09/README.md

-# From Scratch to Production: Deploying EKS Clusters and Applications with CI/CD using Jenkins and Terraform
+# From Scratch to Production: Deploying EKS Clusters and Applications with CI/CD using Jenkins and Terraform.

 ![alt text](image.png)